 I started getting breakouts around February 2018.
 I was very stressed out with work in an unhealthy / gossip environment, started my Youtube journey, and put more time into my blog than ever to pay off my student loans.
 I’m not exactly sure what triggered everything, and I didn’t even realize the toll it was taking on my body.
 I went in for a yearly checkup and I wasn’t expecting the Doctor to tell me my blood pressure was high.
 They told me to check it daily for a week and if it was still high to see a doctor.

 Because of this, I didn’t want to increase my risk of having a stroke, so I decided to go off my birth control.
-I never mentioned this on social media because everyone’s first response who I did tell was asking if we were starting a family.
+I never mentioned this on social media because everyone’s first response who I did tell was asking if we were starting a family, which wasn’t the reason.
+I’m not saying birth control causes stroke, but there is a higher risk for them when taking birth control and your risk factors increase based on specific comorbidities (like high blood pressure).
 I know my skin would react to the change in hormones, but I wasn’t quite ready for just how bad it got.
 Which lead to even more stress, it was a vicious cycle.